1. Blog

 Assuming you are submitting your resume and cover letter electronically, you should usually save them in the PDF file format.
 PDFs preserve the style and design of your letter so that it will look the same on the recipient’s computer as it does on yours.

-Some employers prefer a Word document, and if they ask for one, of course you should comply.
-But Word documents and other formats have a tendency to display differently on different devices – and some of the text may even turn to garble.
+However, some employers prefer a Word document, and if they ask for one, of course you should comply.
+A potential problem is that Word documents and other formats have a tendency to display differently on different devices — and some of the text may even turn to garble.

-Don't forget the filename.
-The best filename for your cover letter is your name, followed by the position you're applying to.
-Do make sure your cover letter matches your resume name, so you won't confuse the hiring manager.
+Don't forget to pay attention to the PDF filename.
+The best file name for your cover letter is your name, followed by the position you're applying to.
+Do make sure your cover letter and resume file names match, so you won't confuse the hiring manager.

 5 tips for creating an attractive and effective design